sourcecaster/packme/README.md

 ## What is PackMe
-PackMe is a lightweight library for packing your data into binary buffer (presumably in order to be sent over tcp connection) and unpacking it back to class objects described in a simple way via JSON manifest files.
+PackMe is a lightweight library for packing your data into binary buffer (presumably in order to be sent over TCP connection) and unpacking it back to class objects described in a simple way via JSON manifest files.

 ## It is Fast
 Spoiler alert! ~500k pack/unpack cycles per second for data of average size and complexity.
 Of course it depends on system configuration :)